EbrahimKaram/HashCode2021/README.md

 You can check the implementation by checking the code labeled `RemoveRoads_implemtation.py`

 ### Stay on for longer where more used
 If cars are going to be using a road more often they need to be on more often then those that aren't used more often.
+This became a compiliation nightmare.
+I think I started to have race conditions from the code.
+It didn't work and I have no idea why.
+The code ended up being real spaghetti after this.

+JUST sucks

+The outputs weren't even that much better.
+They were up to par but they didn't work

 ## Extra notes
 * Some cars will never arrive to their destination. simple because the path they plan to take is longer than the simulation time even.
-If the car was able to hit every green light, it would be too slow to arrive. (this is why you can never get 2 cars to arrive in example 1)
+If the car was able to hit every green light, it would be too slow to arrive. (this is why you can never get 2 cars to arrive in example 1). we can just decide to ignore the path of these cars since they will never arrive
 * Given the above.
 A car will never travel the full path given the simulation time.
+* We also could ignore the last track of a path since it isn't connected to an interestion.